VisualPhysiologyDB/optics/README.md

 ## Description

-OPTICS is a Galaxy tool that predicts the Opsin Phenotype (λmax) from unaligned opsin amino-acid sequences.
-It leverages machine learning models trained on the Visual Physiology Opsin Database (VPOD).
+- **OPTICS** is an open-source tool that predicts the Opsin Phenotype (λmax) from unaligned opsin amino-acid sequences.
+- **OPTICS** leverages machine learning models trained on the Visual Physiology Opsin Database (VPOD).

 ## Key Features